searles/parsing/tutorial.md

 the result of `a.then(Reducer.rep(a))` where `a` is a `Reducer` will always fail.
 The JoinReducer-class (created by `join`) or PlusReducer-class (`plus`) can be helpful to overcome this problem.
-* The properties of thr 'then' and 'or'-combinator can be further modified using flags.
+* The properties of the 'then' and 'or'-combinator can be further modified using flags.

 ## Parser Functions